babel/babel/CONTRIBUTING.md

 **Note:** Versions `< 5.1.10` can't be built.

-Babel is built for Node 4 and up but we develop using Node 6.
-Make sure you are on NPM 3.
+Babel is built for Node.js 4 and up but we develop using Node.js 6.
+Make sure you are on npm 3.

 You can check this with `node -v` and `npm -v`.